dGameBoy101b/subnet-calculator/README.md

 # subnet-calculator
-my attempt at a subnet calculator in python3
+My attempt at a subnet calculator in Python3.